quanpham0805/cs246e-notes/Notes/problem_15.md

     return unique_ptr<T> { new T(std::forward<Args> (args)...) };
 }
 ```
+- In C++17, this has changed.
+It is still not the case that arguments evaluations order is fully specified, it's still up to the compiler.
+But it will say, that once you start evaluating an argument, it has to finish.
+Refer to the example above, it can either be doing all of 1 and 3, then 2, or 2 then all of 1 and 3 (1 and 3 cannot be split up in C++17), which makes this not as necessary, but a nice to have.

 `unique_ptr` is an example of the C++ idiom: **Resource Acquisition Is Initialization (RAII)**
 - Any resource that must be properly released (memory, file handle, etc.) should be wrapped in a stack-allocated object whose destructor frees it
 - Ex. `unique_ptr`, `ifstream`/`ofstream` aquire the resource when the object is initialized and release it when the object's destructor runs

+C++ is one of the languages that don't have a garbage collector, and they don't plan on adding it.
+- One of the argument is that garbage collection only solve a part of the problem, it does not solve everything.
+Yes it cleans up your memory, but you memory is only one of the many things you need to clean up (file, network connection,...).
+- Another thing is that garbage collecting can happen at any time - program must be stopped temporarily, memory must be cleaned, then resume again - which introduces some lags affecting program performance.
+With dtor, you know exactly when it's gonna happen, it's free and cheap, you don't really need to care about it.

 ---
 [Less Copying << ](./problem_14.md) | [**Home**](../README.md) | [>> Is vector exception safe?](./problem_16.md)